www.thementawai.com

 Embodied Ideals, Lasting Consequences

 Like tattoos, sharpened teeth were a way of inscribing cultural values directly onto the body.
 Yet pasipiat sot also brought challenges that tended to emerge only in later life.
-The reshaped teeth, with their exposed surfaces and altered structure, were more vulnerable to wear, sensitivity, and decay.
-In the humid forest environment — where modern dental care is limited — gums could gradually weaken, becoming prone to swelling and bleeding.
+The reshaped teeth, with their exposed surfaces and altered structure, are more vulnerable to wear, sensitivity, and decay.
+In the humid forest environment — where modern dental care is limited — gums can gradually weaken, becoming prone to swelling and bleeding.

 Mentawai woman with teteku head decoration